 A common complaint for many older Australians is aching joints and osteoarthritis.
 A joint fluid replacement injection could relieve the pain and symptoms of osteoarthritis in the affected joint for six months or more, and your private health fund may cover the cost of the procedure depending on the extras section of your policy.

 The cost of joint fluid replacement injections is covered through extras health insurance under medically prescribed devices and supports.
 As an example, AHM will cover Joint Fluid Injections to a maximum of $340 per year.
 The benefit payment will assist in covering the costs of fluid injections to joints including the knee, hip and shoulder, such as visco-supplemental treatments.

 Below you can find examples of extras cover from Finder partners that include rebates for joint fluid replacement injections.
-Prices are based on single individual with less than $90,000 income and living in Sydney.
+All prices are based on a single individual with less than $90,000 income and living in Sydney.